-|No, not THOSE Texas Rangers!|
+|No, not THOSE Texas Rangers!
+The real Texas Rangers!|

 Along the way, we are treated to various gunfights, bank jobs and train robberies.
 The ending battle is a corker where Carver has to act alone to take on the worst of the bandits or be considered a traitor by the Rangers.
 Realism aside, there is terrific gunplay and valiant actions as we approach the conclusion.

-|Noah Beery Jr., at far right, always seems strangely happy|
+|Noah Beery Jr., at far right, always seems strangely happy in "The Texas Rangers."|

 John Dehner is a standout as Hardin.
 His cool, measured presence lends an air of seriousness and coolness to the outlaws, who otherwise appear simply brutal.
 Beery is good playing his usual down-to-earth Sancho Panza figure.
 Overall, the acting is solid by everyone.